essif-lab/framework/docs/terms/eSSIFLab-scope.md

 <!--This scope may include other scopes, which means that everything in that other scope is also considered part of this scope.
 In case of collisions, this scope MUST provide a means to resolve such conflicts without modifying anything in included scopes.
 For eSSIF-Lab, we include `essifLabTerminology`-->

 ### Background
-The %%terminology pattern|pattern-terminology%% provides an overview of how this concept fits in with related concepts.
+The [terminology pattern](pattern-terminology@) provides an overview of how this concept fits in with related concepts.